 "Serving on this committee is an excellent way to support oversight of the financial reporting processes at OCC, a major tax-supported institution in Oakland County," said OCC Board Chair John McCulloch.
 "Community involvement is important as we continue to ensure the College is financially sound, transparent and focused on student success and the College's mission meeting community need."

-About OCC - With five campuses throughout Oakland County, Oakland Community College is committed to providing academic and developmental experiences that allows each student to reach their full potential and enhance the diverse communities they serve.
+About OCC - With multi campus system throughout Oakland County, Oakland Community College is committed to providing academic and developmental experiences that allows each student to reach their full potential and enhance the diverse communities they serve.
 It offers degrees and certificates in approximately 100 career fields and university transfer degrees in business, science and the liberal arts.
 More than a million students have enrolled in the college since it opened in 1965.

 Media Contact: Marketing & Community Relations | (248) 341-2020 | firstname.lastname@example.org